aria-jpl/alos2app_pge/README.md

 ## Running Locally

-Because we use a miniconda docker container, we believe that the operational behavior can be pretty well simulated using `conda`.
-Here are some rough instructions.
+Because we use a miniconda docker container, we believe that the operational behavior is well simulated using `conda`.
+Here are some rough instructions for setting up a local `conda` environment.

 1. `conda env create -f /home/ops/alos2app_pge/environment.yml`
 2. `python -m ipykernel install --user`